dark-thirty/Jade/diy/LILYGO-TTGO-T4/README.md

 **⚠️ Before perform OTA Update, TURN OFF Bluetooth ⚠️**

-Оnce the device is flashed you just need to build Jade app:
+Оnce the device is flashed you just need to build only Jade app:

 ```
 cd $HOME/jade